NFC's No. 1 seed comes down to Vikings-Lions showdown at Detroit in Week 18

 NFC’s No. 1 seed comes down to Vikings-Lions showdown at Detroit in Week 18

-The NFC’s No. 1 seed will come down to the final week when the Detroit Lions host the Minnesota Vikings.
+The NFC’s No. 1 seed will come down to the final game of the regular season when the Detroit Lions host the Minnesota Vikings next Sunday night.

-The Vikings (14-2) held on for a 27-25 victory over the Green Bay Packers to set up the high-stakes showdown in Week 18.
+The Vikings (14-2) held on for a 27-25 victory over the Green Bay Packers on Sunday to set up the high-stakes showdown in Week 18.
 The Lions (13-2) visit the San Francisco 49ers (6-9) on Monday night in a rematch of the NFC title game.
-Win, lose or tie, they have to beat the Vikings again.
+If they win, they have to beat the Vikings again or tie.
 Detroit beat Minnesota 31-29 in Week 7.
+If they lose or tie, they must defeat the Vikings.

 Sirianni has to decide whether to rest Barkley and most of his starters to prepare for the playoffs or let his star try for the 40-year-old record.